This article explains Organization Account Lifecycle Management with respect to License Seats.

-There are a few ways to access data created and managed by the removed User - you can acquire the files directly, or if they are unavailable, you can use :xRecovery to request an offline Archive.
+There are a few ways to access data created and managed by a Deleted Account - you can acquire the files directly, or if they are unavailable, you can use :xRecovery to request an offline Archive.

 If managed data isn't available, from the Administer Users display, choose the Deleted Account then click Archive.
 If :xRecovery isn't configured, you will receive an error.
 Otherwise, you will be redirected to the :xRecovery Panel where the Username will be present.
-Choose whether or not you want all Versions of managed content, then click Request to proceed.
+Choose whether or not you want all Versions of managed content (or only the latest), then click Request to proceed.
 For more detail, refer to the article, Abbreviated Procedures for :xRecovery.

 Recovering an Account Seat

 Once you are confident you have all data managed by the removed User, in the Administer Users display, choose the associated Account then click Recover Seat.
-This will remove the Account from your Userlist and return the License to the Organization for re-use.
+This will remove the Account from your Userlist and make the License Seat available to the Organization for re-use (re-assignment).